TurboTurt1e/quest-submissions/README.md

   /**************/
   /*** AREA 4 ***/
   /**************/
-  // a - can read and write
+  // a - can read but cannot write
   // b - can read but cannot write
   // c - cannot read and cannot write
   // d - cannot read and cannot write